uva-cs/ugrads.cs/content/pages/home.md

 - GC will meet any requirement a D would meet
 - NC will not meet any requirement

-This applies to all CS course prereqs and all CS-administered degrees programs (BACS, BSCS, and CS minor), regardless of the department offering the course (i.e., a CR or GC in calculus is a sufficient prereq for CS 4102 regardless of the math department's GC policies).
+This applies to all CS course prereqs and all CS-administered degrees programs (BACS, BSCS, and CS minor), regardless of the department offering the course.

 > **Example:** CS 4102 lists its prerequisite as  "CS 2102 and 2150 with grades of C- or higher, and APMA 1090 or MATH 1210 or MATH 1310."
 This means: